CHGLongStone/just-core/docs/index.md

 ## Practical: Cover the 80% so you can focus on the 20%

-The bottom line is that most business ignore "general housekeeping" leading to "technical debt" that frequently ends up consuming 80% of the resources required to operate the business because of poor or ineffective policies or procedures around change management in the forms of:
+The bottom line is that most businesses ignore "general housekeeping" leading to "technical debt" that frequently ends up consuming 80% of the resources required to operate the business because of poor or ineffective policies or procedures around change management in the forms of:

 * lack of coherent architecture